The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.

 Excessive worrying about sleeplessness and another day of fatigue (called psychophysiologic insomnia)

 Sleeping late or napping to make up for lost sleep may make sleeping during the next night even harder.

-EDS is most often caused by
+Excessive daytime sleepiness is most often caused by

 Insufficient sleep despite having ample opportunity to sleep (called insufficient sleep syndrome)

 Obstructive sleep apnea (a serious disorder in which breathing frequently stops during sleep)

 Disorders that disrupt people's internal sleep-wake schedule (circadian rhythm disorders), such as jet lag and shift work disorder

 Most major mental health disorders are accompanied by insomnia and excessive daytime sleepiness.
 About 80% of people with major depression have excessive daytime sleepiness and insomnia, and about 40% of people with chronic insomnia have a mental health disorder, usually depression or an anxiety disorder.

 Any disorder that causes pain or discomfort, particularly if worsened by movement, can cause brief awakenings and interfere with sleep.